Activity While Traveling

 During your travels, you keep an eye out for nearby sources of food and water, such as roots, fruits, small game, and hidden springs.
 You must pick one: either plants, game or water.

-Make a Wisdom (Survival) check and compare the result with the region’s abundance level on the following table to determine the number of fresh rations (for 1 day) you can manage to provide, or gallons of water (8 pints) you gather.
+Make a Survival check and compare the result with the region’s abundance level on the following table to determine the number of fresh rations (for 1 day) you can manage to provide, or gallons of water (8 pints) you gather.

 Pounds of Rations or Gallons of Water found by DC